Empire325Marketing/FrankOp/README.md

 ## Trinity AI Integration

-`trinity_ai.py` provides a unified Python interface to three AI backends:
+`trinity_ai.py` provides a unified Python interface to three AI backends.
+Conversation history is stored in memory so the models can maintain context between calls.
+Call `reset_history()` on a `TrinityAI` instance to clear the stored dialogue:

 - **ChatGPT** via the standard OpenAI API.
 - **Gemini** via an OpenAI-compatible endpoint (`https://generativelanguage.googleapis.com/v1beta/openai/`).
-- **OpenEvolve** for GitHub workflow automation (placeholder implementation).
+- **OpenEvolve** for GitHub workflow automation via the `OPENEVOLVE_URL` endpoint and `OPENEVOLVE_TOKEN`.

 Example usage: